son-iOS/TetraUIKit/README.md

 If you love the elegant syntax of `SwiftUI`, but stuck with `UIKit` because of legacy code, you have come to the right place. `TetraUIKit` aims to make the existing `UIKit` API looks more like `SwiftUI`.<br/>
 `TetraUIKit` also provides extensions to add constraints to views and layout guides in a declarative and more readable syntax instead of the imperative approach. <br/>
-With this library, you can now say goodbye to storyboard as it simplifies the effort to create UI programmatically.
+With this library, you can now say goodbye to storyboard as it simplifies the effort to create UI programmatically.<br/>
+**Disclaimer:** `TetraUIKit` does use a lot of run-time type inference which the compiler cannot perform some optimizations, so it's not as optimal as conventional view creation.
+Given that view creation happens mostly only once when loaded, it's not gonna be a big deal.
+But if you find yourself destroying and creating views rapidly (which is almost certainly not a good thing, you should try another approach), `TetraUIKit` is not the optimal solution.

  ### Attribute setter chaining
  View creation in `TetraUIKit` are built using builder pattern.
 Here is a sample usage of it: